jefvel/elk/README.md

 game stuff

-big thanks to deepnight and his libs
+big thanks to deepnight and his libs, yanrishatum for his work, and the haxe discord